philipcmonk/phlisped/doc/phlisp.md

 ### Parent Nodes

-Parent nodes must have one or more ordered forward edges to a parent, variable, or terminal node labeled `has-child`.
-They may have one or more forward edges to variable nodes labeled `is-environment-of`.
-Additionally, they may have a forward edge to a string labeled `has-name`.
+Parent nodes must have one or more ordered parent, variable, or terminal node children.
+They may have one or more variable node vars.

 ### Variable Nodes

-Variable nodes have exactly one forward edge to a parent, variable, terminal, or argument node labeled `is-defined-as`.
-Additionally, they may have a forward edge to a string labeled `has-name`.
-They may have a forward edge to `-1` labeled `is-function`.
-If so, then we call it a function node, and it may have one or more ordered forward edges to an argument node labeled `has-formal-arg`.
+Variable nodes have exactly one parent, variable, terminal, or argument node definition.
+They may be labeled `is-function`.
+If so, then we call it a function node, and it may have one or more ordered argument node arguments.

 ### Argument Nodes

-Argument nodes must have exactly one forward edge to `-1` labeled `is-formal-arg`.
-Additionally, the may have a forward edge to a string labeled `has-name`.
+Argument nodes must be labeled as such.

 ### Terminal Nodes

-Terminal nodes must have a forward edge to a string labeled `has-name`.
+Terminal nodes must be labeled as such.

 Compilation
 -----------